nick-The-One/python_course/10_loops.md

   * while — do loops, or cycles with pre-condition, i.e. condition is checked *before* cycle execution…
   * …and do — while loops, or post-condition cycles, where body is executed before condition check (thus making sure that body would be executed at least once regardless)

-* Python features only two of them — for loop and while loop, no pre-condition loops for you out of the box, although you can make do with while and break statement — we'll see it later
+* Python features only two of them — for loop and while loop, no post-condition loops for you out of the box, although you can make do with while and break statement — we'll see it later

 * Let's start with while loop, since it's a bit simpler:
   ```python